kakao-kong-j/movie_page_react/README.md

 ## About

-> MovieInfo is a platform that allows users to easily view information based on movie information provided by YTS.am'.
+> MovieInfo is a platform that allows users to easily view information based on movie information provided by The Movie DB'.

 ## Stack

 ### Frontend